 Colombia’s Ecopetrol SA (ECOPETL) will team with Anadarko Petroleum Corp.
-(APC), the second-largest U.S. independent oil and natural-gas producer by market value, to search for oil deposits in the Caribbean Sea.
+(APC:US), the second-largest U.S. independent oil and natural-gas producer by market value, to search for oil deposits in the Caribbean Sea.

 Anadarko will own 50 percent of rights in the Fuerte Norte and Fuerte Sur blocks in Colombian territory, Bogota-based Ecopetrol said in an e-mailed statement today.
 The two companies also won a government concession to explore for oil in the Purple Angel block, it said.
 Ecopetrol didn’t provide any financial details in the statement.

 The three blocks span 1.03 million hectares (2.55 million acres), according to state-run Ecopetrol.
 Ecopetrol holds other partnerships including one with Exxon Mobil Corp. to boost exploration in the South American country.
 Colombia’s largest oil company expects to invest $80 billion in projects through 2020 to increase production to the equivalent of 1.3 million barrels of oil a day, Ecopetrol said on Oct.
 29.